-Figures 5-1 and 5-2 show 2-yr groups of annual wind roses at the Landfill and Community site from 2007 through 2017 (Years 1 through 10), and individual wind roses for 2018 through 2023 (Years 11 through 16).
-Wind data from the Community site since Year 11 (i.e., since November 22, 2017) were substituted with data from the nearby Reseda site.
+Figures 5-1 and 5-2 show 2-yr groups of annual wind roses at the Landfill and Community site from 2007 through 2017 (Years 1 through 10), and individual wind roses for 2018 through 2024 (Years 11 through 17).
+Wind data from the Community site from Year 11 (i.e., since November 22, 2017) through Year 16 were substituted with data from the nearby Reseda site.
 While data completeness for wind speed and wind direction at the Community site were above 99% (as depicted in Table 2-1), a database issue 13 prevented the use of the Community wind data since Year 11.
 The Reseda data were chosen as a surrogate because (1) the Reseda site is operated by South Coast AQMD and follows strict data collection and quality standards; (2) the Reseda site is located just over 4 miles to the south of the Community site, and no topographical barriers exist between it and the Community site; and (3) historical wind patterns at the Reseda site are most representative of the historical patterns of the Community site (i.e., shows the strongest winds from the north and light, variable winds from other directions).
+For Year 17, it was determined that the quality of wind data was sufficient to use instead of the surrogate.
 To avoid confusion, the report will continue to refer to wind data from the Community site.

-&lt;sup>13 Wind data (WD) appears shifted from typical patterns and is currently suspect.
+13 Wind data (WD) appears shifted from typical patterns and is currently suspect.

-Winds at the Landfill site are strongest when they are from the north and northnorthwest, and southerly winds are lighter.
+Winds at the Landfill site are strongest when they are from the north and north-northwest, and southerly winds are lighter.
 Community site winds are also strongest from the north-northwest, while winds from all other directions are generally lighter.
 The wind data show that the winds at the Landfill site are highly directional, and winds at the Community sites are more variable.

 Figure 5-1.
-Wind roses for the Landfill site over the 16 years of monitoring data.
-Wind data for monitoring Years 1 through 11 are shown in 2-yr groups, while the data for Year 12 through Year 16 are displayed as individual wind roses.
+Wind roses for the Landfill site over the 17 years of monitoring data.
+Wind data for monitoring Years 1 through 11 are shown in 2-yr groups, while the data for Year 12 through Year 17 are displayed as individual wind roses.
 Only data labeled "valid" or "suspect" are used.

 Figure 5-2.
-Wind roses for the Community Site over the 16 years of monitoring data.
-Wind data for monitoring Years 1 through 11 are shown in 2-yr groups, while the data for Year 12 through Year 16 (Reseda site) are displayed as individual wind roses.
+Wind roses for the Community Site over the 17 years of monitoring data.
+Wind data for monitoring Years 1 through 11 are shown in 2-yr groups, while the data for Year 12 through Year 17 are displayed as individual wind roses.
 Only data labeled "valid" or "suspect" are used.
-Wind data at the Community site were replaced with those from the Reseda site since Year 11.
+Wind data at the Community site were replaced with those from the Reseda site from Year 11 to Year 16.